Matan-Vinkler/http-proxy-server/README.md

-To start the program, type: `python proxy.py <port-number> <max-connections>` Connected to the proxy server via the browser of settings.
+To start the program, type: `python proxy.py <port-number> <max-connections>`.
+Connect to the proxy server via the browser of settings.